Elements of a Great 404 Page

 Great design can make a 404 page more engaging, help direct visitors to better content, and alleviate frustration.
 Let’s take a look at three design elements that make for a great 404 page.

 Coming up empty-handed when looking for content can be frustrating, so it’s pretty common to try to lighten the mood with a joke.
 While this is pretty safe, use humor within reason.
 You don’t see the White House pulling out the punchline drum roll when you’re lost.
-But a company like Hatched London can get away with something edgier.
+However, perhaps your company can get away with something edgier.

 Visually Explain the Problem in an Easily Digestible Way

 The internet’s been around for a while, but you can’t assume all your users know what a 404 error means.
-A simple explanation of what’s going on gives you the opportunity to build user trust, like Orange Coat did with this flow chart or Magnt did with their Venn diagram (above).
+A simple explanation of what’s going on gives you the opportunity to build user trust, like Orange Coat did with this flow chart.

 How a 404 Page Works